Where did water exist in the Butte Hill and valley before mining?

 Butte’s Historic Water Sources

 Since mining began, the water resources in Butte and the Summit Valley have changed drastically.
-Butte is located just east of the Continental Divide, water flows from drainages throughout the area which collect in surface waters in the center of Butte.
+Butte is located just northwest of the Continental Divide, water flows from drainages throughout the area which collect in surface waters in the center of Butte.
 Historically, this central area of Butte was comprised of small creeks and wetland areas.
 Today, Basin, Blacktail, and Silver Bow Creeks and various wetlands remain.
 In the late 1890s, historic mining imprinted itself on the local landscape and dramatically altered the area’s groundwater and surface water systems.

 Water was both an asset and a liability to mining.
 The presence of groundwater relatively close to the surface created an imposing challenge for underground mining operations.
 Over time, the Anaconda Company engineered a sophisticated drainage system within the vast underground mining systems to route groundwater to centralized pumps to allow for underground operations.
 Without this pumping system, groundwater would flood the shafts and drifts used to access and mine the area’s vast ore bodies.
 Despite the liabilities of groundwater, the surface waters throughout the area proved an important asset as they became central to the viability of the area’s mining operations and facilitated smelting and refining processes throughout the area.
 Surface waters were even used to convey contaminated byproducts of these processes downstream.